chaseries/mew/docs/intro/functors-and-monads.md

 monadMapMaybe f (Just a) = f a  -- ...and here.
 ```

+In the monadic version, the resulting `Maybe a` term is supplied by you via your function parameter `f`: `monadMapMaybe f (Just a) = f a`.
+In the functor version, it is embedded into the definition of the mapping function itself: `functorMapMaybe f (Just a) = Just (f a)`.

-You may or may not have noticed that `functorMap` does not let you transform the structure of the term you're operating on.
+You may or may not have noticed before that `functorMap` does not let you transform the structure of the term you're operating on.
 You could run a million `functorMap` applications over `Just a` and, while you may change it to `Just b`, you can never produce `Nothing`.
 It is a structure-preserving operation.

 But `monadMap` discards the structure entirely in each application, forcing you to resupply it.
-Thus the outer structure of any `Maybe` can depend on its inner value.
+Thus the outer structure of any term that you chose to produce via `f` can depend on the inner value of the `Just a` that you're mapping over.
 Here's an example function:

 ```
 μ  exampleFunction v = if v < 10 then Nothing else Just v